michiard/CLOUDS-LAB/README.md

-# Laboratory session on MapReduce, Hive and Pig

-This page supports the Lecture on practical exercises on Hadoop MapReduce.
-In the following some basic software requirements to work with the exercises.
+# Laboratory material for the Clouds course: [link][course]
+[course]: http://www.eurecom.fr/~michiard/clouds.html "Course Web Page"

+This page supports the Lectures on Hadoop MapReduce, Hadoop Pig and Hadoop HBase.
+Each lecture has an associated Lab, consisting in a directory holding a description of the exercises, source code, solutions and output data.
+Input data is currently stored in a private Hadoop deployment at Eurecom; in some cases, scripts to generate input data or small input samples are provided.

-The tutorial and this lecture have been profoundly influenced by two "must-have" books on Hadoop and MapReduce:
+Ackwnoledgements: many exercises have been profoundly influenced by two "must-have" books on Hadoop and MapReduce:

 + Tom White, **Hadoop, The Definitive Guide**, Y!Press, O'Reilly
 + Jimmy Lin, Chris Dyer, **Data-Intensive Text Processing with MapReduce**, Morgan Claypool ed.

+# Pre-requisites for the exercises
+Next, we provide some information on the software setup required to use the laboratory material.
+The underlying assumption is that students know how to use git.

 ## Software setup
 To work with the exercises, you need to download and install java sdk and eclipse.
-You also need to download and install Hadoop.
+You also need to download and install Hadoop core jar files.

 ### Links:
 + Java download page: